SylviaOne/Repo-hub/README.md

-## Why are snake races so exciting?
-They're always neck and neck.
+## Why are graveyards so noisy?
+Because of all the coffin.